-'What do you do in your spare time?'
+• 'What do you do in your spare time?'

-Answer: 'Watch TV' Answer: 'Sport'

-what sort Supplementary questions taking part?/ Supplementary questions - programmes/news?

-watching?/team/individual?

-This could develop along sport/health lines, necessity for sport in schools, success/failure of national teams

-→Why?

-→Feelings of nationalism/nationality; drugs in sport etc, all according to the responses of the candidate.
-Any of these areas of discussion could lead to violence in sport→society, the need for government intervention/control→ politics etc.
+Answer: 'Sport' Answer: 'Watch TV' Supplementary questions - taking part?/ watching?/team/individual?
+Supplementary questions - what sort of programmes/news? →Why?
+This might develop along the lines of whether the news is unbiased/censorship in general This could develop along sport/health lines, necessity for sport in schools, success/failure of national teams →Films? what makes a film successful, importance of stars and why; national or international film industries, subsidies for the $\rightarrow$ Feelings of nationalism/nationality; drugs in sport etc, all according to the responses of the Arts, etc. candidate.
+Any of these areas of discussion could lead to violence in sport-society, the need for government intervention/control- politics etc. Documentaries? $\rightarrow$ are they merely enter- tainment, or a genuine educational experience? are they sensationalised? $\rightarrow$ power of the media, etc.

-This might develop along the lines of whether the news is unbiased/censorship in general

-→Films? what makes a film successful, importance of stars and why; national or international film industries, subsidies for the Arts, etc.

-Documentaries?→are they merely tainment, or a genuine educational experience? are they sensationalised?→power of the media, etc.

-Candidates are required to seek information, and the opinions of the Examiner and will be given every opportunity to do so.
+Candidates are required to seek information and the opinions of the Examiner, and will be given every opportunity to do so.